Data-Wrangling-and-Visualisation/DWV_AI_Evolution/README.md

 The intended audience includes AI researchers, data scientists, industry professionals, and enthusiasts who want to understand how the field has progressed.
 The visualizations will help users identify important milestones, track emerging trends, and compare different models and communities.

+## Live Demo

+A live version of the application is hosted at: [http://e-order.ru:5001](http://e-order.ru:5001)

 ## Dataset Description

 ### Data Source and Collection Plan